Cardiac Monitoring Systems

 The types of heart monitoring systems used at The University of Kansas Health System in Kansas City represent the latest in the industry.
-We offer a variety of diagnostic and remote cardiac monitoring devices for both short-term and long-term care.
+Our heart care team offers a variety of diagnostic and remote cardiac monitoring devices for both short-term and long-term care.
 We provide cardiac monitoring systems for people with all types of heart conditions.

 Our cardiologists were among the first in the nation to offer Reveal LINQ – a tiny device that wirelessly monitors the heart for up to 3 years.
 Reveal LINQ is smaller than a triple-A battery.
 It's inserted beneath the skin in about 30 seconds in a doctor's office, rather than an operating room.

 Reveal LINQ can help your doctor answer unexplained fainting or other potential heart-related problems without interrupting your lifestyle.
 You're also given a small device to hold up to your chest if you feel dizzy, lightheaded or faint.
 This triggers an alert to your doctor's office and begins transmitting real-time information for quick analysis and possible treatment.

 This small, discrete, wireless patch helps detect irregular heart rhythms.
 It can be worn during day-to-day activities, including sleeping, showering and exercising without discomfort.
 Zio contains no wires and can be easily hidden under clothing.
 It is placed directly on your chest without the need for incisions.